Aditya Prakash (architect)

-Aditya Prakash ([ɑːd̪it̪jə pr̩ːkɑːɕ];10 March 1924, Muzaffarnagar – 12 August 2008 in Ratlam), was an architect, painter, academic and published author.
+Aditya Prakash ([ɑːd̪it̪jə pr̩ːkɑːɕ];10 March 1924, Muzaffarnagar – 12 August 2008 in Ratlam) was an architect, painter, academic and published author.
 He belonged to the first generation of Indian Modernists closely associated with Chandigarh and the developmentalist practices of postcolonial India under Jawaharlal Nehru.
 He designed over 60 buildings all in north India.
 His paintings are held in private collections worldwide.
 His architecture and art adhered strictly to modernist principles.
 As an academic, he was one of the earliest Indian champions of sustainable urbanism.
 He published two books and several papers on this topic.
 His archives are held at the Canadian Centre for Architecture at Montreal, Canada.
+Phantom hands has released a limited collection of his chairs.

 Early life

 Prakash began studying architecture at the Delhi Polytechnic (now School of Planning and Architecture) in 1945.
 In the middle of his course, India's independence forced the English faculty leading the Polytechnic to return to England.
 At their suggestion, Prakash also moved to London in August 1947 and began to attend evening classes in architecture at the London Polytechnic (now Bartlett), while working with W. W. Woods.
 After becoming an A.R.I.B.A. in 1951, Prakash moved to Glasgow where he briefly worked and studied art at the Glasgow School of Art, before joining the Chandigarh Capital Project team as Junior Architect on 1 November 1952.